paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-107-professional-military-education.md

 **(b) Sequenced Approach.—** The Secretary shall require the sequencing of joint professional military education so that the standard sequence of assignments for such education requires an officer to complete Phase I instruction before proceeding to Phase II instruction, as provided in [section 2155(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2155/a&num=0&edition=prelim).

+**(c) Distance Education.—**

+(1) Any distance education program offered to satisfy Phase I or Phase II instruction under paragraph (1) or (2) of subsection (a) shall include a pathway for a student who is a member of a reserve component to fully complete the course of instruction asynchronously and while physically separated from the course instructors and without any in-person attendance required to graduate from such program.

+(2) In this subsection, the term “distance education” has the meaning given such term in section 103 of the Higher Education Act of 1965 ([20 U.S.C.
+1003](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1003&num=0&edition=prelim)).

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (c)(1).
+Pub.
+L. 119–60 inserted “asynchronously and” after “course of instruction”.

+2024—Subsec. (c).
+Pub.
+L. 118–159 added subsec. (c).

 2015—Subsec. (a)(2)(A).
 Pub.
 L. 114–92 inserted “, or offered through,” after “taught in residence at”.

 2014—Subsec. (a)(2).
 Pub.
 L. 113–291 substituted “consisting of—” for “consisting of a joint professional military education curriculum taught in residence at—” in introductory provisions, added subpars.
 (A) and (B), and struck out former subpars.
 (A) and (B) which read as follows: